dyc3/senior-design/visualization-requirements.typ

 === Latency Graph

-The purpose of this visualization is to show average server latency in real time
+The purpose of this visualization is to show average server latency in real time.

 #figure(
   image("figures/vis/latency-graph-visualization.png"),
   caption: "Figma Mockup of Latency Graph Visualization" ) <Figure::latency-graph-visualization>

-The x-axis represents time, the y-axis represents server latency
+The x-axis represents time, the y-axis represents server latency.